Full Metal Jacket: Casting

-Through Warner Bros., Kubrick advertised a casting search in the United States and Canada; he used videotape to audition actors and received over 3,000 submissions.
+Through Warner Bros., Kubrick advertised a casting search in the United States and Canada.
+He used videotape to audition actors and received over 3,000 submissions.
 Kubrick's staff screened the tapes, leaving 800 of them for him to review.

-Former U.S. Marine drill instructor Ermey was originally hired as a technical advisor.
+Former U.S. Marines drill instructor R. Lee Ermey was originally hired as a technical advisor.
 Ermey asked Kubrick if he could audition for the role of Hartman.
-Kubrick, who had seen Ermey's portrayal of drill instructor Staff Sergeant Loyce in The Boys in Company C (1978), told Ermey he was not vicious enough to play the character.
-Ermey improvised insulting dialogue against a group of Royal Marines who were being considered for the part of background Marines, to demonstrate his ability to play the character and to show how a drill instructor breaks down individuality in new recruits.
-Upon viewing the videotape of these sessions, Kubrick gave Ermey the role, realizing he "was a genius for this part".
+Kubrick, who had seen Ermey's portrayal of drill instructor Staff Sergeant Loyce in The Boys in Company C (1978), told Ermey that he was not vicious enough to play the character.
+Ermey improvised insulting dialogue against a group of Royal Marines who were being considered for the part of background Marines in order to demonstrate his ability to play the character and to show how a drill instructor attacks individuality in new recruits.
+Upon viewing the videotape of these sessions, Kubrick offered Ermey the role, realizing he "was a genius for this part".
 Kubrick incorporated the 250-page transcript of Ermey's rants into the script.
-Ermey's experience as a drill instructor during the Vietnam War proved invaluable; Kubrick estimated Ermey wrote 50% of his character's dialogue, particularly the insults.
+Ermey's experience as a drill instructor during the Vietnam War proved invaluable; Kubrick estimated that Ermey wrote 50% of his character's dialogue, particularly the insults.

 While Ermey practiced his lines in a rehearsal room, Kubrick's assistant Leon Vitali would throw tennis balls and oranges at him, which Ermey had to catch and throw back as quickly as possible while saying his lines as fast as he could.
-Any hesitation, slip, or missed line would necessitate starting over.
-Twenty error-free runs were required. "[He] was my drill instructor", Ermey said of Vitali.
+Any hesitation, slowdown, slip or missed line would necessitate restarting, and 20 error-free runs were required. "[He] was my drill instructor," Ermey said of Vitali.

-Eight months of negotiations to cast Anthony Michael Hall as Private Joker were unsuccessful.
-Val Kilmer was also considered for the role, and Bruce Willis turned down a role due to filming commitments of his television series Moonlighting.
-Kubrick called Ed Harris on the phone to offer him the role of Gunnery Sergeant Hartman, but Harris declined it, a decision which he later called "foolish".
-Bill McKinney was also considered for that role.
-Denzel Washington wanted to be in the film, but Kubrick did not send him a script.
+Nine months of negotiations to cast Anthony Michael Hall as Private Joker were unsuccessful; Hall would later regret not doing the film.
+Val Kilmer was also considered for the role, and Bruce Willis declined a role because of commitments to his television series Moonlighting.
+Kubrick offered Ed Harris the role of Hartman but Harris declined it, a decision that he later called "foolish".
+Robert De Niro was also considered for the role, although Kubrick eventually felt that the audience would "feel cheated" if De Niro's character were killed in the first hour.
+Bill McKinney was also considered for the part, but Kubrick professed an irrational fear of the actor.
+McKinney was known for his role as a rural psychopath in 1972's Deliverance, most memorably in a sequence that Kubrick described as "the most terrifying scene ever put on film".
+McKinney was about to fly from Los Angeles to London to audition for Kubrick and the producers when he received a message at the airport informing him that his audition had been canceled.
+However, McKinney was paid in full.
+Denzel Washington showed interest in the film, but Kubrick did not send him a script.